liljenstolpe/jekyll-jumpstart/_posts/2012-04-29-my-first-post.md

 ---
 layout: post
-title: "Fourth Post"
+title: "My First Post"
+categories: webdev hacking
+tags: foo bar bang
+summary: This is my first post on my new blogging platform powered by Jekyll-Bootstrap.
+If this summary is too long it will be truncated by default.
 published: true
-categories: webdev, hacking
-tags: foo bar bang
 ---

 This is another test post...